wanx-troopers/wanx-troopers.github.io/storymem-holocine.md

 ## 2025.12.25

 [StoryMem](https://kevin-thu.github.io/StoryMem/) released.
-This is a LoRA very similar to Holocine in intent.

 > cross_attn, self_attn and ffn layers only... don't see any new layers, so could just work?
 > I2V too